Easy, realistic toddler meal ideas for everyday, busy moms. The best toddler meals for breakfast, lunch, and dinner, plus snack ideas!

 This post contains affiliate links.

-I try and give Little J a variety of food groups at each meal.
-The important ones are proteins, dairy, fruits, and veggies.
+One note: I try and give Little J a variety of food groups at each meal; specifically proteins, dairy, fruits, and veggies.
 It’s easy to get carbs and fat in the diet, but you have to consciously decide to give them the other ones.
 It’s really helpful to have the little plates with the dividers on them.
 That way you have to have more than just one thing!

 So that being said, here are ideas for each meal and snacks!